Lessons of the Emotionless

 Read the whole article from Christ and Pop Culture here.

 Allison is like Galadriel, offering wisdom where needed but turning treacherous as the sea when competitive games are involved.
-She is the executive editor of Area of Effect magazine, co-host of the Infinity +1 podcast, and staff writer for Christ and Pop Culture.
-When she’s not writing, designing, or editing, she is often preoccupied in Hyrule, Middle-earth, or a galaxy far, far away.
+She manages Geekdom House's arts initiatives, including their magazine and choir.
+She spends the rest of her time writing, playing D&D, and exploring Hyrule, Middle-earth, or a galaxy far, far away.